Eschatologue/CM_wiki/docs/gameplay/phb/combat.md

 Combatants are often slowed down by Difficult Terrain; Low furniture, rubble, undergrowth, steep stairs, snow, and shallow bogs are examples of Difficult Terrain.

-Every foot of movement in Difficult Terrain costs 1 extra foot, even if multiple things in a space count as Difficult terrain
+Every foot of Movement in Difficult Terrain costs 1 extra foot, even if multiple things in a space count as Difficult terrain

 ### Breaking Up Your Move

-You can break up your move, using some of its movement before and after any action, Bonus Action, or Reaction you take on the same turn.
+You can break up your move, using some of its Movement before and after any action, Bonus Action, or Reaction you take on the same turn.
 For example, if you have a
 Speed of 30 feet, you could go 10 feet, take an action, and then go 20 feet.

 ### Dropping Prone